canjs/canjs/docs/can-canjs/can-core.md

   name: "string",                       // .name that’s a string
   complete: {                           // .complete that’s
 	type: "boolean",                    //        a boolean
-	value: false                        //        initialized to false },
+	default: false                      //        initialized to false },
   dueDate: "date",                      // .dueDate that’s a date get isPastDue(){                      // .pastDue that returns if the